Tune in to the word.

 - Wanting to approach change in a new way, one that is loving and doesn’t leave you exhausted or disheartened.

-“I have just finished the Journey Back to You programme and I have to say it was an amazing journey.
+“I have just finished the Fully You programme and I have to say it was an amazing journey.
 The structure of the sessions every week is thoughtfully constructed, flows very naturally and Mandy also has the intuition and skill to allow flexibility where there are specific issues that come up that may not “fit” with that week!
 She is an incredible individual, who has the ability to engage so genuinely and fully that it is quite humbling.
 I always finish a session feeling motivated, invigorated and with a positive feeling deep inside.
 It is a special gift to be able to engage in this way over video – but Mandy is able to deliver on her promise.
 I would highly recommend joining for the next programme or program depending on your location and I would be happy to give more feedback directly to anyone who is contemplating taking part.”

 Tracy Isacke, Managing Director, Silicon Valley Bank

-All details of the programme, its content, timelines and investment, are HERE.
+All details of the programme are HERE.

 If you know anyone else who might be interested please do forward this blog on to them.